shubham1172/talks/KubeConCloudNativeConEU2023/code/02 - simple-pubsub - sdk/README.md

-# Demo #1
+# Simple Pub/Sub Sample using JS-SDK

-This sample demonstrates how to use the Pub/Sub API to publish and subscribe to messages.
+This sample demonstrates how to use Dapr's JS-SDK to publish and subscribe to messages.
 Here we have a simple publisher and subscriber.
 The publisher publishes a message to a topic, and the subscriber receives the message and prints it out.
-They run as Kubernetes pods.
+The setup runs on Kubernetes.

 ## Prerequisites